Xilinx/AlveoLink/examples/network/roce_v2/generator_collector/README.md

 ### Host application

 The host application expects both cards to be installed on the same host machine.
 1. First it configures all the HiveNets IPs:
-    1.1.
-IP subnet 192.168.0.0/13
+    * IP subnet 192.168.0.0/13
-    1.2.
-MAC subnet 34:78:44:33:2*:**/13
+    * MAC subnet 34:78:44:33:2*:**/13
-    1.3.    set the IDs of the HiveNet IPs on card 0 with (0, 1), and the IDs of HiveNet IPs on card 1 with (2, 3).
+    * Set the IDs of the HiveNet IPs on card 0 with (0, 1), and the IDs of HiveNet IPs on card 1 with (2, 3).

 2. Configures CMACs by enabling RS-FEC and waiting for link to be up from the switch side.
 3. Set the CUs of the generaor_collector kernel on one card as collectors and kick off the CUs.
 4. Set the CUs of the generaor_collector kernel on the other card as generator and kick off the CUs.
 5. Starts transmission between two pairs of generator collector CUs and wait until all packets are transmitted
 6. Checks weather there is any error happened in the packets transmitted.

 ## Build and run the design